All Episodes

 This is just stunning.

-Um discussions are gonna be having not just today, but in the weeks and months to come, is my administration's overriding focus having brought the economy back from the brink.
+Is my administration's overriding focus having brought the economy back from the brink?

-The question is, how are we gonna make sure the people are getting back to work?
+The question is, how are we going to make sure that people are getting back to work?

 Brought the economy back from the brink?

-The media is saying the recession is over, and yet you're convening the economic recovery advisory board to figure out how in hell you're gonna get people back to work.
+The media is saying the recession is over, and yet you're convening the Economic Recovery Advisory Board to figure out how in hell you're going to get people back to work.

 Breathtakingly dangerous is what this is.